-Prerequisite: Microeconomics Honors; Corequisite: Enrolled in a Mathematics Course
+Prerequisite: Microeconomics Honors

 Macroeconomics is the study of economic-wide concepts of inflation, unemployment, and economic growth.
 In this course, students will be able to take a deeper look at this branch of economics.
 Topics will include measuring a nation's income, cost of living, production and growth, unemployment, the monetary system, and inflation.